gagibran/udemy-java-the-complete-java-developer-course/README.md

 All java lines **MUST** end with a semi-colon.

 **Static, void, and String[] args will be discussed in detail later on.**

+Additionally, [here's a cool guide](https://google.github.io/styleguide/javaguide.html) from Google on how to style a Java code.

 ### Variables